aaxu/Schedule-Alert/README.md

   multiple alarms (with the ability to go off on selected days of the week at specific times).

-  * There will also be a weekly schedule calendar view where you can get an overview of where all the alarms are set on which days of the week.
+  * On each alarm, there is a switch to turn the alarm on and off.

   * Each alarm can have a description added to it to show what it's for.